 So visiting the Statue of Liberty?
-Kind of Lame.
+Kind of lame.
 But Ellis Island, not so much.

+Seriously, it’s one of the best museums in New York City.
 And way better in the summer when you can actually walk around the island without getting frostbite.
 Okay, that was dramatic but the island is insanely windy and can get brutally cold in the winter.

+Just make sure you save time for the second floor (my fave)!
 This exhibit is entitled ‘Through America’s Gate,’ and details the rigorous, step-by-step process that immigrants underwent before entering the country (Ex: chalk-marking the ill, a wince-inducing eye examination, a 29 question interrogation in the vaulted Registry Room,etc.).

+Also take a look at the ‘Peak Immigration Years,’ exhibit. too.
 This section of the museum examines not only why many immigrants came to the US, but what their life was like once they got here, and the unique set of challenges that they faced as foreigners in America.

-***Always book your tickets in advance ($18 a person).
+Pro Tip: If you have time, head to the third floor, where you can see haunting remnants from the building’s years of disuse.
+Also, always book your tickets in advance ($18 a person).
 And to get here, take the 4 or 5 to Bowling Green, and then walk towards Battery Park to reach the ferry.
 The museum is open between 8:30 am and 5:30 pm daily,